A Culture of Belonging in Alpha Delta Pi

 Reading Guide and History Resources

-The Adelphean reading guide can be found at this link along with additional resources as they become available.
+Review The Adelphean reading guide along with additional resources as they become available.

 Meet the Diversity and Inclusion Committee

-The Diversity and Inclusion Committee is comprised of alumnae volunteers who drive the vision and initiatives of Alpha Delta Pi as they relate to identity and equity for the sorority.
+The Diversity and Inclusion Committee is comprised of alumnae volunteers and collegiate members who drive the vision and initiatives of Alpha Delta Pi as they relate to identity and equity for the sorority.
 Their roles include developing resources, facilitating educational experiences, advising sorority leadership, and supporting chapters.